letscooee/Example-Flutter-App/README.md

 1. `// Cooee specific` shows the code change required for Cooee plugin to work.
 2. `// Cooee specific (optional)` show the above which is an optional change.

+## Branch Convention

+#### Branch `multiple_firebase_messaging_plugin`

+1. To send engagement to app Cooee uses Firebase Messaging.
+2. If User using any other plugin which supports Firebase Messaging it will make conflict of `FirebaseMessagingService` and only one plugin will work.
+3. To Handle this required changes are added on branch.

 ## Running the App

 To run this project, You will need to do following changes in the repository-